daisy919231/home9/README.md

 'I have been debugging for a whole night, I was trying to get rid of keyword error 'brand', because it was available for 16 products and was not for 13 products, that is why it was giving this error.
-Then the problem was solved by using get() fumnctions advanced usage, in the for loop: for product in product_list brand=get('brand','no brand name'(it was a default value when I was trying to solve the keyerror problem)).
+Then the problem was solved by using get() functions advanced usage, in the for loop: for product in product_list brand=get('brand','no brand name'(it was a default value when I was trying to solve the keyerror problem)).
 So here the key is brand and the vaule is 'no brand name'.
  Then I also when executing put the brand variable instead of product['brand'] and the result was  as expected, Alhamdullilah.'